Tom-Julux/core_project/Documentation.md

 1. Create a new plugin.

-2. Add `napari-interactive` as a dependency to your project.
+2. Add `napari-interactive` as a dependencie to your `requirements.txt`.

 3. Import whatever widget class you want to use as parent and implement the plugin for your own model.